Spacemap Go Help

-Far X: The even channel follows the odd channel, but is offset horizontally further to the right.
+NEAR Y: The even channel follows the odd one, but is offset vertically from the top.

-Near Y: The even channel follows the odd one, but is offset vertically from the top.
+FAR X: The even channel follows the odd channel, but is offset horizontally further to the right.

-Mirror Y: When the Y values are positive for the first linked channel, the Y values are negative for the second, and vice versa.
-(If MIRROR Y does not appear, scroll the options.)
+MIRROR Y: When the Y values are positive for the first linked channel, the Y values are negative for the second, and vice versa.

 When linked, the even channel indicates the linked status.

 Tap-hold the channel label to change the name.
 A popover window opens; edit the name, and tap DONE.